 Gardens by the Bay

 The Gardens by the Bay Singapore is situated within the Marina Bay district surrounded by towering skyscrapers and the sea.
 The park consists of three separate gardens: Bay Central Garden, Bay East Garden and Bay South Garden - that together covers a space of 270 acres.
 Some of the popular Gardens by the Bay attractions include the cloud forest, flower dome and floral fantasy that captures the tropical essence of Singapore, bringing the Garden City to life.
-Read on to find out more about its highlights, things to do, what to expect and lots more before you make a visit.
+Read on to find out more about its highlights, things to do, what to expect and lots more before you make a visit to Gardens by the Bay.

 Gardens by the Bay: At A Glance